 There is no question about it – HackerRank is the de-facto place where you go if you want to practice algorithmic skills, preparing to whiteboard interview (or of course, online coding interview) or you are the person who is interviewing candidates.

-In this article, I have no intent to create a detailed review of all of the features, but to write down my feelings about HackerRank as a practising and interviewing platform.
+In this article, I have no intent to create a detailed review of all of the features, but to write down my feelings about HackerRank as a practicing and interviewing platform.

 HackerRank – Introduction